-Police identify 1 killed at Wisconsin mall, search for teen

-GRAND CHUTE, Wis.
-(AP) — Police in a northern Wisconsin town identified late Sunday a person shot and killed at a mall and said they were looking for a teenager in connection to the shooting.
+Police: Teen sought in fatal shooting at Wisconsin mall

-Jovanni J. Frausto, 19, died as a result of the gunfire that erupted around 3:30 p.m.
-Sunday at the Fox River Mall in Grand Chute, Police Officer Travis Waas said in a statement.
+Dezman Ellis, 17, was being sought after gunfire erupted around 3:30 p.m.
+Sunday at the Fox River Mall in Grand Chute, police Officer Travis Waas said in a statement.
+The victims were specifically targeted, police said, and Ellis should be considered armed and dangerous.

+Waas said in an email Monday that Ellis was “considered a suspect.”

+Jovanni J. Frausto, 19, died in the shooting, the police statement said.
 A second person who was also shot went to a hospital with non-life-threatening injuries and was later released.

-A 17-year-old who police believed to be armed and dangerous is wanted in connection to the case.

 Photos from the scene showed officers, some in tactical gear, staging outside the mall and what appeared to be customers walking out with their hands in the air.